-Oat Flour Carrot Cake Muffins - Healthy, delicious treats that are made with ONE flour, no starches or gums, and less sugar.
+Healthy Carrot Cake Muffins - Healthy, delicious treats that are made with oat flour, no starches or gums, and a lot less sugar than most recipes.
 Gluten-free and nut-free.

-These make a great on-the-go breakfast, snack, or pre-workout bite.
+These healthy carrot cake muffins make a great on-the-go breakfast, snack, or pre-workout treat.

 Ingredients